fredemmott/HTCC/docs/faq.md

 You can:

 - ask the developers of the game to improve the hand tracking experience without HTCC
-- ask relevant hardware manufacturers to suggest that hand tracking be part of their relationship with software partners
+- ask relevant hardware manufacturers to make hand tracking part of their relationship with their software partners